Activision's 'Overwatch' fuels revenue beat; forecasts raised

 Revenue from the company's high-margin digital business rose 50 percent.

-Activision, like rivals Electronic Arts and Take Two Interactive, has benefited in recent years as players increasingly prefer downloading games to buying physical discs.
+Activision Blizzard, like rivals Electronic Arts and Take Two Interactive, has in recent years benefited from a shift among players to download games rather than buy physical discs.

 Under Kotick, Activision is looking to transform into a media entertainment giant.
 The company has set up a film studio, e-sports and consumer products divisions.
 The consumer products unit is headed by former Walt Disney executive, Tim Kilpin.